Jumio/mobile-sdk-ios/README.md

 ## App Thinning and Size Matters
 App thinning (app slicing, bitcode and on-demand resources) is supported within the SDK.
 For app slicing, the image resources are placed within a xcassets collection.
 For ID Verification, some resource files (e.g. images) are loaded on demand.

-In case you experience a build error when building your app in Debug configuration and aim to run it on a device, we advise to temporarily disable the build setting "Enable Bitcode" in your Xcode project.

 ## Language Localization
 Our SDK supports localization for different languages.
 All label texts and button titles can be changed and localized using the `Localizable-Jumio.strings` file.
 Just adapt the values to your required language, add it to your app or framework project and mark it as Localizable.
 This way, when upgrading our SDK to a newer version your localization file won't be overwritten.
 Make sure, that the content of this localization file is up to date after an SDK update.